nabuzo/Python/README.md

 # Python
-This project contains of few python codes dealing with turtle graphics, conditional statemet, function, input validation, etc.
+This project contains a collection of python codes dealing with turtle graphics, conditional statemet, function, input validation, etc.